Medically reviewed by Mary Lucas, RN

 Scheduling an appointment with a licensed psychiatrist in your city or region to talk about your symptoms.

-Connecting with a licensed psychiatry provider from your home via our online psychiatry service.
+Connecting with a licensed psychiatry provider from your home via our anxiety treatment online service.

 Anxiety disorders are treatable, even when they involve severe symptoms.
 To treat your anxiety, your mental health provider may prescribe medication to control your symptoms, suggest taking part in therapy, recommend lifestyle changes or suggest a combination of approaches.